YusukeYoshihiro/YusukeYoshihiro/README.md

  :ballot_box_with_check:  E ··· Expansion 　:globe_with_meridians:

-##### Furtermore, " F.A.B.E " based on my Japanese name of Mandarin charactor,  also comes from " faber " which means " creator " in Latin, thus, I'm a creator in fields of IT.
+##### Furtermore, " F.A.B.E " based on my Japanese name of Mandarin charactors,  also comes from " faber " which means " creator " in Latin, thus, I'm a creator in fields of IT.